Corporate Governance-Risk Management

 Department-Specific Space The company allocates dedicated file storage space for each department, which is independently planned and used by each department; physical spaces must be properly secured with keys.

 Confidentiality Awareness Promotion and Training New employees sign confidentiality agreements to ensure awareness of trade secrets and establish risk awareness in advance.
+Legal department colleagues are arranged to participate in relevant courses, with a total of 2 sessions this year, including information security and trade secret protection, intellectual property, and other courses.

 item content